Answers to Your Most Common Dairy Questions

 Enjoying three servings of milk, cheese or yogurt is a delicious way to help build stronger bones and healthier bodies with a powerful package of nutrients.
-Milk contains nine essential nutrients including protein, calcium, vitamins A, D and B12, riboflavin, niacin, phosphorus and pantothenic acid.
+Milk offers a unique combination of 13 essential nutrients, including vitamin A, vitamin D, zinc, selenium and protein, which are vital to a healthy immune system.
 Studies show that dairy foods, when eaten as part of a healthy diet, improve overall diet quality and may help reduce the risk of osteoporosis, cardiovascular disease, high blood pressure and Type 2 diabetes.

-- A study from Oxford found that women who have low dietary calcium intakes have an increased risk of bone fractures.4
+- A study from the University of Oxford found that women who have low dietary calcium intakes have an increased risk of bone fractures.
+4

 - A 2006 study in pediatrics found that adolescent girls who thought they were milk intolerant consumed less calcium and had lower bone mineral content in the spine than girls who did not think they were milk intolerant.5

 French doctor and scientist Louis Pasteur invented pasteurization more than a century ago.
-It’s the process of heating milk to at least 161°F for 15 seconds to destroy harmful bacteria while maintaining milk’s quality, taste and nutritional value.
-There is also a type of pasteurization called ultra high temperature, which heats milk to 275°F for three seconds.
-This method is what makes shelf-stable (refrigeration not required for storage) milk possible.
+It’s the process of heating milk to at least 161 degrees Fahrenheit for 15 seconds to destroy harmful bacteria while maintaining milk’s quality, taste and nutritional value.
+There is also a type of pasteurization called ultra-high temperature, which heats milk to 275 degrees Fahrenheit for three seconds.
+This method is what makes a shelf-stable (refrigeration not required for storage) milk possible.
 Since its discovery, pasteurization has safeguarded much of our food supply, including milk and dairy products.
 Federal regulations require that all milk intended for direct consumption be pasteurized as a matter of food safety.
 Some state laws circumvent these regulations by allowing raw milk sales through farms and cow shares.
 All raw milk sold to consumers in the United States is required to be labeled as such.

 Just like humans, cows sometimes get sick and need medicine.
 On a conventional dairy farm, a sick cow can be treated with an antibiotic.
 She continues to be milked while on the antibiotic, but her milk is collected separately and discarded until it tests free of antibiotics.
 All milk is tested for antibiotics before it is ever processed to ensure antibiotics stay out of the milk supply.

-- Refrigerate milk at 40°F or less as soon as possible after purchase.
+- Refrigerate milk at 40 degrees Fahrenheit or less as soon as possible after purchase.

 - Store in the original container.